-Traditional FL and its variants~\cite{li2020fedprox,wang2020fednova,karimireddy2020scaffold} keep model up-to-date by sharing model weights/gradients between server and edge clients.
+Traditional FL and its variants~\cite{li2020fedprox,wang2020fednova,karimireddy2020scaffold} keep the model up-to-date by sharing model weights/gradients between server and edge clients.
 Simply aggregating weights might raise unexpected training failures.
-We aim to fusion the local model’s knowledge to keep the model updated.
+We aim to fuse the local model’s knowledge to keep the model updated.
 Hence, we use deep mutual learning~\cite{zhang_deep_2018}, to extract the knowledge.

-The Key idea of deep mutual learning is to train multiple neural networks~(NNs) synchronously while minimizing the Kullback Leibler~(KL) divergence among the output of the networks.
+The key idea of deep mutual learning is to train multiple neural networks~(NNs) synchronously while minimizing the Kullback Leibler~(KL) divergence among the output of the networks.
 In other words, the KL divergence evaluates the similarity of two distributions.
-By minimizing the KL divergence among the NNs, NNs can learn the knowledge from each other.
-Therefore, to extract knowledge from the local model, we introduce a knowledge network~(a tiny size network compared to the local model) at local and optimize the knowledge network and local model simultaneously using deep mutual learning.
+By minimizing the KL divergence among the NNs, NNs can learn knowledge from each other.
+Therefore, to extract knowledge from the local model, we introduce a knowledge network~(a tiny size network compared to the local model) locally and optimize the knowledge network and local model simultaneously using deep mutual learning.

 To intuitively explain the knowledge extraction process, we explain it in an image classification task.
 Formally, in an edge client, we have a local model $\theta$ and a knowledge network~(tiny size network) $\theta_g$.
 First, to update the local model $\theta$.
 For any input batch of data $x$, we calculate the cross-entropy loss of predictions and ground truth as equation~\ref{eq:ce}.